VitalVoices helps students be better listeners

-Helping adolescents connect to themselves and others through self-awareness and healthy dialogue
+to themselves and others

-We are in the midst of a LONELINESS epidemic, which is hitting adolescents particularly hard (U.S. Surgeon General, 2023).
+The United States is in the midst of a LONELINESS epidemic, which is hitting adolescents particularly hard (U.S. Surgeon General, 2023).

 We are living in an increasingly DIVIDED world, with fewer and fewer opportunities to engage with those who hold different perspectives from our own.